Saturday, May 16, 2015

 Note to Parents: Children (including infants) will not be allowed to accompany graduates in the ceremony.
 Please plan to have your guests watch your children during the ceremony.

-Present your printed commencement confirmation to the name reader (ensure that it is folded in half) as you cross the stage.
+The faculty marshal will ask you to rise when your college and degree are called.
+Follow your college student marshal single file up to the side of the stage.
+You will take your first photograph on the arena floor before going on stage.
+The second photograph will be taken on stage.
+Present your printed Name Card to the name reader (ensure that it is folded in half) as you cross the stage.
 As your name is read, move to stage center to receive diploma cover and congratulations, exit the stage and return to your original seat.
-Remain standing until you are instructed to be seated.
+Remain standing until you are instructed to be seated by the faculty marshal.

 When all candidates have returned to their original seats, the Chancellor will direct you to shift your tassels to the left as a symbol of graduation and then instruct you to be seated.